KaziRifatMorshed/beginner-friendly-VS-Code-profile/README.md

 7. wait while VS Code downloads extensions and other files
    ![](/img/img6.png)

-8. If you notice something like "A pre-release version of ......", it is better to click `No` (pre-release version may lead to buggy experience)
+8. If you notice something like "A pre-release version of ......", it is better to click `No` (pre-release version may lead to a buggy experience)
    ![](/img/img7.png)

 <!-- --- -->